TUDOR, William John

 Previously wounded 30 December 1943 (Operation Partridge), Italy [4].

-2 May 1938 joined Cheshire Constabulary; 1939 Police Constable residing at Ernest Street, Crewe; 1942 volunteered for the Commandos, part of the Police Intakes to the Commando Depot (Commando Basic Training Centre), Achnacarry; named on the Cheshire Constabulary War Memorial Plaque at Constabulary HQ, Winsford, Cheshire.
+William John Tudor joined the Cheshire Constabulary 2 May 1938.
+In 1939 Police Constable Tudor resided at Ernest Street, Crewe.
+Constable Tudor, Northwich Division, volunteered for the Commandos in 1942 and in July was posted to the 2nd Police Intake at the Commando Depot (Commando Basic Training Centre), Achnacarry.
+His name is amongst those recorded on the Cheshire Constabulary War Memorial Plaque at Constabulary HQ, Winsford, Cheshire.

 Sources